QuJX/Personal-Web/content/project/AR/index.md

 ---

-It enhances the captain's ability of navigational environmental perception.
+It enhances the ability of captain for navigational environmental perception.
 The system has been applied on several vessels for testing.
 It significantly promotes the navigation safety in waterway transportation system.